king-github/SimpleCMS/README.md

 - Panel of CMS: [localhost:8080/panel](http://localhost:8080/panel)

 **Profiles:**
-- dev - h2 database - config in application-dev2.properties
+- dev - h2 database - config in application-dev.properties
 - dev2 - mySQL(MariaDB) - config in application-dev2.properties

 ## To do: